Populism and World Politics

 Making (Latin) America Great Again: Lessons from Populist Foreign Policies in the Americas

-Contemporary politics is increasingly entering an era of global populism.
-Within this challenging context, the lessons from past experience on populism, in which Latin America and “Latin-Americanists” have particular prominence, can contribute to provide a satisfactory response to many pressing questions concerning the foreign policies of today’s populist regimes.
-This chapter explores possible patterns in the formulation of foreign policies among Latin-American populist regimes during the periods known as “classic populism” (1930sִ–1950s), “neoliberal neopopulism” (1980s–1990s), and “progressive neopopulism” (2000s–).
-The Latin American experience serves as a multi-dimensional case study for analyzing a range of populist eras in the same region and comparing, with significant variance in time and space, how populist regimes conducted their policies on the regional, sub-regional, interregional, and global levels.
-The findings of such a comparative study indicate that it is difficult to define a coherent “populist foreign policy” in Latin America in terms of ideological or programmatic content.
-Nevertheless, it is possible to distinguish a greater tendency among Latin-American populists to support regionalist and globalist policies by empowering identity-based solidarities, and thus legitimizing themselves locally, regionally and internationally.
-This chapter aims to contribute to a growing research program focusing on populist foreign policies.
+Contemporary politics is increasingly marked by the rise of global populism.
+Within this challenging context, lessons drawn from past experiences with populism –in which Latin America and Latin-Americanists have prominence— can provide a satisfactory response to many pressing questions concerning the foreign policies of today’s populist leaderships.
+This chapter explores possible patterns in the foreign policies formulations of Latin-American populist governments across three key periods: “classic populism” (1930s–ִ1950s), “neoliberal neopopulism” (1980s–1990s), and “progressive neopopulism” (2000s–2020s).
+In recent years, a “fourth” wave of populism has gained increasing traction in the region.
+The Latin American experience offers a multi-dimensional case study for analyzing different populist eras within the same region and comparing, with notable variance across time and space, how populist governments have shaped their policies at regional, sub-regional, interregional, and global levels.
+The findings of this comparative study suggest that defining a coherent populist foreign policy in Latin America based on ideological or programmatic content is difficult.
+However, a clear pattern emerges: Latin American populists increasingly favor regional and global policies that bolster identity-based solidarities, thereby legitimizing their leadership both domestically and internationally.
+This chapter aims to contribute to a growing research program on populism and foreign policy in International Relations.

 David B. MacDonald